Dr. Chris Thomas

 Ms. Raime Thibodeaux

 Ms. Raime Thibodeaux has directed daily operations of the McNeese Counseling Center and Student Health Services since 2012.
-She also oversee the Career and Student Development Center.
+She also oversees the Career and Student Development Center.
 Ms. Thibodeaux is a graduate of Louisiana State University where she obtained bachelor's and master's degrees in psychology and counseling, respectively.
 She is a licensed professional counselor, supervisor (LPC-S) , and a national certified counselor (NCC).
 She currently has professional interests in working with the mental health and adjustment issues that are present in a college population.
 In addition to her previous experience as assistant director of the counseling center at Nicholls State University, Thibodeaux also has experience delivering mental health services in, employee assistance, outdoor-therapuetic, in-home, and private practice settings.

 Holbrook Student Union, accoss from the University Post Office

 Mr. Joshua BrownMr.
 Joshua Brown has been director of the Governor's Program for Gifted Children since 2009 when he was initially appointed by Governor Bobby Jindal.
-Mr. Brown oversees all aspects of the GPGC including curriculum development, student admissions, faculty selection and training, and operations of the seven week residential program each summer.
+Mr. Brown oversees all aspects of the GPGC including curriculum development, student admissions, faculty selection and training, and operations of the seven-week residential program each summer.
 He holds a bachelor of arts degree from the University of Mississippi and a master of education degree from McNeese State University, has done doctoral work in political science at Louisiana State University, and has been employed by the GPGC in an administrative capacity since 1997.
 Mr. Brown brings a unique perspective to the program having previously participated as a student and a counselor.

 Gayle Hall, #205